Tijuana International Airport: Bi-national/International operations

-On December 9, 2015, the Cross Border Xpress (CBX) was officially opened, establishing a physical connection between the passenger terminal in Tijuana and a new terminal in San Diego.
-This innovative project facilitates passenger crossings between the two countries, effectively transforming Tijuana Airport into a geographically binational airport with direct access from both Mexico and the United States.
-The realization of this project follows decades of planning and negotiations, addressing aspects such as border control, management, funding, and construction.
+On December 9, 2015, the Cross Border Xpress (CBX) opened, linking the passenger terminal in Tijuana with a terminal in San Diego.
+The facility allows passengers to cross directly between the United States and Mexico through a pedestrian bridge connected to the airport terminal, giving the airport direct access from both sides of the border.
+The project followed decades of planning and negotiations involving border control, management, funding, and construction.